arjasco/laravel-recaptcha/README.md

 </form>
 ```

-See [here](https://developers.google.com/recaptcha/docs/display) for a table of more options, omit the `data-` part of each options when using in the options array.
+See [here](https://developers.google.com/recaptcha/docs/display) for a table of more options.
+Omit the `data-` part of each options when using in the options array.